Seeed-Studio/ModelAssistant/README.md

 ## Introduction

-This is a tool to develop audio and vision AI applications in a much easier and faster way using the OpenMMLab framework.
+Seeed Studio Edgelab is an open-source project focused on embedded AI (audio and vision).
+We have optimized excellent algorithms from [OpenMMLab](https://github.com/open-mmlab) for real-world scenarios and made implemention more user-friendly, achieving faster and more accurate inference on embedded devices.

-By using OpenMMLab framework combined with [MMCV](https://github.com/open-mmlab/mmcv)(OpenMMLab foundational library for computer vision), you can easily develop a new backbone and use [MMClassification](https://github.com/open-mmlab/mmclassification), [MMDetection](https://github.com/open-mmlab/mmdetection), [MMPose](https://github.com/open-mmlab/mmpose) to benchmark your backbone on image/ audio classification, object detection and pose estimation.
+By using OpenMMLab framework combined with [MMCV](https://github.com/open-mmlab/mmcv)(OpenMMLab foundational library for computer vision), you can easily use [MMClassification](https://github.com/open-mmlab/mmclassification), [MMDetection](https://github.com/open-mmlab/mmdetection), [MMPose](https://github.com/open-mmlab/mmpose) for image/ audio classification, object detection and pose estimation tasks.

 ## Audio and Vision AI Tasks Supported